...

 After taking the Orbscan readings, the ophthalmologist decided that the client was suitable for laser eye surgery.
 However, the readings clearly stated that this should not have been the conclusion.
 They showed abnormal results, which should have led to an irregular astigmatism being diagnosed.
 But, because it wasn’t, the laser eye surgery was carried out a month later.
 This caused a marked deterioration in the man’s vision, as well as an increase in terms of the degree of irregularity in the cornea’s shape.

 As the client worked in a computer-based role, further surgery was necessary for the client to continue in his existing job.
-As a consequence, the ophthalmologist admitted fault and a settlement amount of £90,000 was agreed.
+As a consequence, the ophthalmologist admitted fault and a settlement amount of £90,000 was agreed upn for his laser eye surgery compensation.
 This is one of numerous LASIK horror stories, and there have been cases involving different types of laser eye surgery.
 Read on to discover more about calculating compensation amounts.

 Someone's eye covered with a bandage